Robert Pera

-Robert J. Pera (born March 10, 1978) is the founder of Ubiquiti Networks, Inc. a global communications technology company that Pera took public in 2011.
+Robert J. Pera (born March 10, 1978) is an American businessman and engineer who is the founder and chief executive officer of Ubiquiti Inc., a global communications technology company that he took public in 2011.
 In October 2012, Pera also became the owner of the Memphis Grizzlies of the National Basketball Association.
 At the age of 36, Pera earned a spot on Forbes' list of the 10 youngest billionaires in the world.

+As of September 2025, Forbes estimated his net worth at US$24 billion.

-Early life and education
+Early life

 Pera established his first computer services company while attending high school.
 That company provided networking and database services to local businesses.
 Pera also played on his high school's basketball team until a heart condition, which has long since been resolved, kept him home for a year.
-After high school, Pera attended the University of California, San Diego, where he graduated Phi Beta Kappa with a B.S. in Electrical Engineering and a B.A. in Japanese Language.
-He stayed on at UC San Diego and completed his masters in Electrical Engineering with an emphasis on Digital Communications and Circuit Design.
+After high school, Pera attended the University of California, San Diego, where he graduated Phi Beta Kappa with a B.S. in electrical engineering and a B.A. in Japanese language.
+He stayed on at UC San Diego and completed his master's in electrical engineering with an emphasis on digital communications and circuit design.

 Career

 Apple

 After graduation, Pera, who admired Steve Jobs, secured a job at Apple Inc., where he tested the company's Wi-Fi devices to ensure compliance with Federal Communications Commission standards for electromagnetic emissions.
-While working at Apple, Pera noticed that the power sources that Apple's Wi-Fi devices used to throw signals were far below FCC limits.
+While working at Apple, Pera noticed that the power sources that Apple's Wi-Fi devices used to transmit signals were far below FCC limits.
 Boosting their power, he reasoned, could increase their transmission range to over dozens of miles, which could facilitate Internet access in areas that telephone and cable companies do not reach.
 When his bosses at Apple ignored his idea, Pera decided to build his own low-cost, high-performance Wi-Fi module.
 For the next year, Pera spent his nights and weekends in his apartment testing prototypes.
 By early 2005 he was ready to start his own business and he left Apple to form Ubiquiti Networks.